 You’ve come to the spot where we’re going to learn everything that could be in a submission package you put together for an agent or editor.
-If you’ve had a look through CWIM, the CBC member list, or other publications, you’ve probably heard the words listed above before.
+If you had a look through CWIM, CBC member list, or other publications, you’ve probably heard the words listed above before.
 And guess what?
 People will give you different definitions of these terms all the time.
 It’s completely crazy.
 BUT I will tell you how C LIU defines everything.
 I hope it will make sense to you, too.

-- author bio – a couple of graphs MAX about who you are
+- Author Bio – A couple of graphs MAX about who you are

-- SASE – a self-addressed stamped envelope
+- SASE – A self-addressed stamped envelope

-- SASP – a self-addressed stamped postcard
+- SASP – A self-addressed stamped postcard